 Where is hope when you see a family with no money in their account, bills are piled up to the ceiling and then you hear that the dad just got laid off?

 Where is hope when you’re lonely and God knows you’re lonely but doesn’t seem to be doing anything about it?

-A few weeks ago, I wrote a post about some of more abstracts element of HOPE, so today I’ll focus just on the practical components of it.
-I don’t want to define hope; I want to describe it.
+In the past, I’ve written about some of more abstracts element of hope, so today I want to focus on the practical components.
+I don’t want to DEFINE hope; I want to DESCRIBE it.
 Hope is too big to be defined, but it can be described – in both words and pictures.

 The level of hope you experience in life is totally and completely up to you.
 No one and no circumstances can affect that.
 Let me draw you a picture.

 Imagine a parallel set of train tracks that extends as far as the eye can see.
 Those tracks represent the experiences that we all go through in life – one is the painful experiences and the other is the joyful experiences.
 Every day we experience some pain and some joy as we walk down the road of life.